 - Parents with children heading off to college must consider tuition and other expenses they may incur

 Any other factors that speak to fairness (or lack thereof) of the child support calculation should be part of the conversation when negotiating child support in an Illinois divorce.
-If you have questions regarding Illinois child support, parenting time or parenting responsibility or if you have questions about expenses that go beyond the standard child support calculation, contact Libertyville child support lawyers at Schlesinger & Strauss, LLC, today to schedule an appointment to discuss your situation at 847-680-4970.
+If you have questions regarding Illinois child support, parenting time or parenting responsibility or if you have questions about expenses that go beyond the standard child support calculation, contact Libertyville child support lawyers at Schlesinger, Strauss & Hoyt LLC, today to schedule an appointment to discuss your situation at 847-680-4970.